IBIRASA/Product_Catalog_API/README.md

 Design Decisions

-Setup and Installation ⚙️
+Setup and Installation ⚙
-Prerequisites
-Node.js (v16 or higher)

-MongoDB (local or cloud instance)
+MongoDB (local

 ## Postman or any API testing tool